DocFest22 is our Graduate Research Conference - ‘Beyond the doctoral degree’

 ELMO online training portal

-ELMO is CSU’s eLearning System.
-It providing staff with access to a library of online courses to help manage your professional and career development.
-See the 'Introduction to Research Data Management' program.
-This course is directly relevant to research.
-There are many others which will support your professional development and this portal is always evolving.
+ELMO is Charles Sturt University’s eLearning system.
+It provides staff and Graduate Research candidates with access to a library of online courses to help manage your professional and career development.
+Some courses are mandatory for staff and students, however, there are many others available that will support your professional development, and this portal is always evolving

-Access the ELMO online learning platform using your CSU log in and select from the Learning > Course Catalogue tab to self-enrol.
-Staff will be automatically enrolled in any compulsory courses.
+Access the ELMO online learning platform using your CSU login and select from the Learning > Course Catalogue tab to self-enrol.
+You will be automatically enrolled in any compulsory courses.